iyzico/TLS-update-guide/README.md

 ### Java 1.6

 TLS v1.2 is not officially supported for public Oracle JDK 6 releases but Oracle JDK update 121 paid-for release should be used.
-Latest [iyzipay-java](https://github.com/iyzico/iyzipay-java) library required.
-Iyzico prefers upgrading to Java 1.7 or Java 1.8.
+Latest [iyzipay-java](https://github.com/iyzico/iyzipay-java) library required. iyzico prefers upgrading to Java 1.7 or Java 1.8.

 ### Java 1.5